 III. & IV.
-UConn's Sexual Assault, Stalking and Intimate Partner Violence Prevention, Awareness and Risk Reduction Programs and Campaigns

-UConn provides prevention, awareness and risk reduction programs and campaigns to the university community in a wide array of formats throughout the year.
-These include new student and employee orientation sessions, topic-specific seminars and workshops, awareness-raising events, departmental meetings and webinars, electronic communications, and the university-wide Title IX website.
-The attached chart outlines the 572 programs and campaigns at UConn, the regional campuses and UConn Health during 2019.
+UConn's Sexual Assault, Stalking and Intimate Partner Violence Prevention, Awareness and Risk Reduction Programs and Campaigns exual Assault were adapted to be delivered in a virtual format to fit the needs of our virtual community due to the pandemic.
+These include new student and employee orientation sessions, topic-specific workshops, awareness-raising events, departmental meetings and webinars, electronic communications, and the university-wide Title IX website.
+The attached chart outlines the 354 programs and campaigns at UConn, the regional campuses and UConn Health during 2021.
 Selected programs are highlighted herein.